 Address: 10818 San Diego Mission Rd, San Diego, CA 92108

 Mission Basilica San Diego de Alcala is the oldest building in San Diego and was the first church built in California.
-It’s also the only surviving building from the first European settlement in San Diego, meaning it has a lot of history.
+It’s also the only surviving building from the first European settlement in San Diego, meaning it has much history.

 The mission was established by Father Junipero Serra in 1769 and is referred to as the Mother of the Missions since it was the first of 21 Spanish missions.
 These missions forced Native Americans to convert to Christianity as a way to mollify them.

-Mission Basilica San Diego de Alcala is considered an active parish church with daily mass services available for visitors and locals alike.
-The current structure dates back to 1813 after the first was burned down by an uprising of Native Americans and the second was destroyed by an earthquake.
+Mission Basilica San Diego de Alcala is an active parish church with daily mass services available for visitors and locals alike.
+The current structure dates back to 1813, after an uprising of Native Americans burned down the first and an earthquake destroyed the second.

-Over time, numerous additions have been made such as the addition of stained glass windows around 1900.
-However, most of the architecture still maintains its original, white classic mission design.
+Over time, numerous additions have been made, such as stained glass windows around 1900.
+However, most architecture still maintains its original, white, classic mission design.

 37. Wine and Dine in Little Italy